Joaquin-Urruti/Spatial-Thaughts-Course-Project-Python-Foundation-for-Spatial-Analysis/README.md

 #### This is the final project for the Spatial Thoughts Course: Python Foundation for Spatial Analyis.

-#### The project will constist in getting forest change data for a given set of polygons, from Global Forest Watch API web service.
+#### The project will constist in getting forest change data for a given set of polygons, from Global Forest Watch API.